molebox/justask.dev/README.md

 The motivation behind this website is to provide an easy way for developers new and old to search for those annoying things we all forget.

-If you have been googling for an answer to a question and found it then please consider sharing it here so that others might benifit.
+If you have been googling for an answer to a question and found it then please consider sharing it here so that others might benefit.
 The goal of this site is growth through community contributions.

 To submit a PR: